-Judging: Monday at 9 a.m. with interview Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
-Check in Time: Monday at 9 a.m.
-Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
+Judging: Saturday at 3 p.m. with interview (before fair) Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
+Check in Time: Saturday at 3 p.m. (before fair) Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
 Premiums: A=\$4; B=\$2; C=No premiums.

 - Each exhibit should include exhibitor's name, age, year in project and class, as well as list vegetable displayed, giving the variety name also. - 2.
 Exhibitors must raise their own vegetables to exhibit. - 3.
 All boxed exhibits must be lined with white paper. - Beginner Garden Project, Ages 8-11.
 One kind of vegetable. - Junior Garden Project, Ages 12 & 13.
-Three kinds of vegetables exhibited or one box exhibit, or a commercial package of the crop grown if it is a commercial garden project. - 6.
-Senior Garden Project, Ages 14 & over.
+Three kinds of vegetables exhibited or one box exhibit, or a commercial package of the crop grown if it is a commercial garden project. - Senior Garden Project, Ages 14 & over.
 A box exhibit of at least 6 (but not more than 10) different kinds of vegetables, or for a commercial garden project, or both, or commercial package of the crop grown. - 7.
 One entry per class. - 8.
 Suggested Exhibits (Home Garden).
 The number of specimens of one kind and variety of vegetable to exhibit is: